Welcome to our website !

 Oxide 2-dimensional electron gas growth protocol published as video in JOVE

-picJOVEIf you wonder how we perform our experiments and want to delve into the process of growing our oxide samples, you can have a look at this video published as a an article in JOVE, the Journal Of Visualized Experiments.
+If you wonder how we perform our experiments and want to delve into the process of growing our oxide samples, you can have a look at this video published as a an article in JOVE, the Journal Of Visualized Experiments.
 It shows our group member Diogo Vaz growing an heterostructure combining an oxide grown by pulsed laser deposition and a metal deposited by sputtering.
-The sample is characterized by in-situ X-ray photoelectron spectroscopy to probe the formation of a 2-dimensional electron gas in SrTiO3, and characterized by magnetotransport.
-The manuscript is available in pdf here.

 Growth and electrostatic/chemical phroperties of metal/LaAlO3/SrTiO3 eterostructures